thosgood/this-weeks-finds/markdown/201-250/week207.md

 Unfortunately, nobody knows how to define these integrals.
-However, physicists like Hawking are usually content to compute them in a
+However, physicists like Hawking are usually content to compute them in a "semiclassical approximation".
-\"semiclassical approximation\".
 This means integrating not over all geometries, but only those that are close to some solution of the classical equations of general relativity.
 We can then do a clever approximation to get a closed-form answer.

-(Nota bene: here I\'m talking about the equations of general relativity on 4d *space*, not 4d spacetime.
-That\'s because we\'re in the middle of this Wick rotation trick.)
+(Nota bene: here I'm talking about the equations of general relativity on 4d *space*, not 4d spacetime.
+That's because we're in the middle of this Wick rotation trick.)

-Actually, I\'m oversimplifying a bit.
-We don\'t get \"the answer\" to our physics question this way: we get one answer for each solution of the equations of general relativity that we deem relevant to the problem at hand.
+Actually, I'm oversimplifying a bit.
+We don't get "the answer" to our physics question this way: we get one answer for each solution of the equations of general relativity that we deem relevant to the problem at hand.
 To finish the job, we should add up all these partial answers